goldin2008/Note/README.md

-Passion for creating data infrastructure technologies from scratch using the right tools for the job Scientific thinking and ability to design and critically analyze quantitative research Ability to think creatively about research problems and invent original solutions to modeling challenges
+Passion for creating data infrastructure technologies from scratch using the right tools for the job Scientific thinking and ability to design and critically analyze quantitative research Ability to think creatively about research problems and invent original solutions to modeling challenges Experience with distributed computational frameworks (YARN, Spark, Hadoop, Kubernetes, Docker) Experience using big data technologies (e.g., Hadoop, Spark) Demonstrable experience performing ETL/ELT on multiple sources of data using technologies such as Sqoop, Hive, Spark, and Informatica
+Experience with streaming data a plus

 ```

 AWS Account: